 - After that, Socialshop will auto-update new modified feeds across Facebook for you.

-More than that, if this is your first time on Facebook, this app will help you set up a Facebook Shop from A to Z without channel-hopping.
+It basically provides an all-in-one solution for your Facebook feeds.
+If this is your first time on Facebook, Socialshop will help you set up a Page Shop from A to Z without channel-hopping.
 Create Facebook Shop > Sync > List > Optimize, right in the app.

-Fixing Facebook Product Feed Error is not that hard
+Fixing Facebook Product Feed Errors is not that hard